ultimachine/ATX-PSU-Dev-Board/docs/user-manual.md

 ![Resetable Fuse](./png/fuse.png)

 In order to make a good connection the fuses should slightly hover over the holes.
 This is so the coating on the leads does not interfere with soldering.
 You want to bring the fuse above the board.
-You can do this with RepRap filament or something else, such as a long screw.
+This can be done with RepRap filament or something else, such as a long screw.
 The orientation of the fuses does not matter.

 ![Step 4](./png/step-04.png)